gradle/gradle/design-docs/lazy-configuration.md

 Running `gradle ci` performs a clean build and includes the code coverage report.

 Running `gradle tasks` includes a listing of the available build types.

+TBD - need to figure out how this should interact with camel-case task name matching on the command-line.

 ## Warn when a domain object that is used as input for a publication is later changed